PET HEALTH

 Assist your dog with essential functions

-Your vet will prescribe anti-nausea medication if your dog is vomiting or too nauseous to eat.⁶ You may have to bring your pup food and water closer to where they are resting, and you should consider switching their food to something easy to eat and digest.
-It’s important to note that your dog needs to eat and drink enough water, or they’ll become sicker.⁶ A good option to help them may be to elevate their food and water bowls so they don't have to reach their head down too far.
+Your vet may prescribe anti-nausea medication if your dog is vomiting or too nauseous to eat.4 You may have to bring your dog's food and water closer to where they are resting, and you should consider switching their food to something easy to eat and digest.
+A good option to help them may be to elevate their food and water bowls so they don't have to reach their head down too far.

 Avoid carrying your dog

 Dogs need time to recalibrate their vestibular system by walking on their own.
 You can help them walk by placing your hands on either side of their body.
-Invest in a boosting harness to help guide and support them, especially during potty breaks and while navigating steps.⁴
+Consider investing in a boosting harness to help guide and support them, especially during potty breaks and while navigating steps.4

 Keep your dog safe from harm

 Dizziness caused by vestibular disease can lead to accidents, so limit the amount of space through which your dog wanders in your home.
-Keep them away from stairs and clear the floor of clutter that your pet could trip over.
+Keep them away from stairs, and clear the floor of clutter that your pet could trip over.2

 Make sure your dog is comfortable